microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 ```

-## Combine tabs from one window into another window
-TODO -- should this be part of the "tab tear out" sample above?

 # Remarks
 <!-- Explanation and guidance that doesn't fit into the Examples
 section.
 For example, see the Remarks for the MediaPlayerElement